Azzni96/vite.pwa/README.md

 <img src="https://vitejs.dev/logo.svg" alt="Vite Logo" width="150"/>

+first you should put this codes to Terminal npm install -D vite-plugin-pwa after that you can copy all codes

 This repository contains a fully functional Progressive Web Application (PWA) built using Vite.
 The application is designed to provide a fast and seamless experience, including features such as: